-• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-In discussions with the inspectors, a group of year 6 children reported that they feel safe in school and know what to do if they have any concerns about their well-being.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
+The school continues to review and update safeguarding and pastoral policies to take account of the recent DE guidance.
+The year 6 children reported that they feel safe in school and know what to do if they have any concerns about their safety and well-being.
+The children were very clear about staying safe online.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.